ChristopherTrumpet/CS-180-Project-Five/README.md

 10) For the Main Class, choose “Client”.
 For the working directory, select .\Marketplace\Server-Side (note the working directory is still “Server-Side” even though this configuration is for the Client)
 11) Click Modify options and allow multiple instances
 12) Click Apply and Click "OK"
+13) To run the program, select the Server application you just created and run it.
+Then select the Client application that you just created and also run that.
+You can run the Client Application multiple times to connect multiple Clients to the Server at once.

 ![image](https://github.com/ChristopherTrumpet/CS-180-Project-Five/assets/143226000/61b49a84-6401-48c0-ab95-de4281268f2d)
 ![image](https://github.com/ChristopherTrumpet/CS-180-Project-Five/assets/143226000/0721c6ed-a7d5-4639-bf90-716c2293b215)